 My mom was abusive, emotionally and physically.
 That’s what makes me strong and feisty.
 It also opened me up to other people.
 I love children and soldiers.
 My door is always open.
 We have taken in so many children.
 I don’t like to see anyone hurt.
 I have let my bills get behind and almost lost my home helping others.
 It is just who I am.
 What goes around comes around.
 I love my job and do it all here.
 We lost our son in a car accident several years ago.
 He was 33.
 My boss paid for his funeral.
 He paid for my parents’ funerals too.

-I go fishing for fun.
-I go jugging at night.
+I go fishing at night for fun.
+We call it ‘jugging.’
 We take a piece of PVC pipe, put a swimming noodle around it, and attach a line and sinker and a hook.
 I put chicken hearts on the hook.
 I caught a 55-pound catfish on that one night.
-My God, that is so much fun pulling in a fish that big.
+It’s exciting to pull in a fish that big.
 I don’t want to live anywhere else but here.”